KeatonMueller/pushfight/README.md

 This project requires you have the Java SDK installed.
 It was coded using Java 11, but other versions may work as well.

-To run the program, navigate to the `src` directory and run:
+To run the program, navigate to the `src` directory and run `make gui` if you want to run the program with graphics.

-`make`
+Otherwise, run `make text`.